transvalor/gpmp/README.md

 ## Features

 GPmp intends to provide building blocks for GP-based algorithms.
+It should be fast and easily customizable.
 It uses auto-differentiation and JIT compilation features provided by [JAX](https://jax.readthedocs.io/).
-It should be fast and easily customizable.

-For the purpose of simplicity, the gpmp does not check the validity of arguments.
-This is left to the responsibility of the user / calling code.

 GPmp implements :
-* GP interpolation and regression with unknown mean / intrisinc kriging
+* GP interpolation and regression with unknown mean / intrinsinc kriging
 * The standard Gaussian likelihood and the restricted likelihood of a model
 * Leave-one-out predictions using fast cross-validation formulas
 * Conditional sample paths